conestack/plumber/README.rst

 ``_next`` they call the next method and ``self`` is an instance of the plumbing.

-..attention:: ``self`` is not an instance of the plugin class, but an instance of plumbing class.
+.. attention:: ``self`` is not an instance of the plugin class, but an instance of plumbing class.
 The system is designed so the code you write in plumbing methods looks as similar as possible to the code you would write directly on the class.